All students, employees, and visitors will be required to wear masks indoors on all our campuses.

 - How can I tell which programs are the best fit for my students?

 Look at each program's descriptions and review the student's interest and abilities.
 Each program description explains what types of skills, interests, and possible careers that tie to that program.
 Discuss with your student their top Career Start choices and how they fit in with their educational and occupational goals.
 We encourage you to send Career Start candidates to an Career Start student visit day.
 During the visit, they'll get a chance to meet the instructor(s), review the curriculum, and get a glimpse of what the program can offer them.
-Also, it's a great chance for you to ask the instructor(s) and/or our supplemental services team as to the fit of your students.
+Also, it's a great chance for you to ask the instructor(s) and our High School Programs team as to the fit of your students.

 - How much college credit will students be able to earn?